Research, Science & News

-Your choices for having your placenta prepared for encapsulation are: Steamed-Start Dehydration OR Raw-Start Dehydration.
+Your choices for having your placenta prepared for encapsulation are: Steam-Start Dehydration OR Raw-Start Dehydration.

 The Raw-Start Dehydration placenta encapsulation method is gaining popularity, where the placenta is dehydrated at 160 degrees F for 12-20 hours from its fresh state.
 Once the placenta is completely dehydrated, it is powdered and made into capsules.
 Many believe the capsules are more potent using this method, with the same benefits, and there is a slightly higher yield.
 However, some believe this does not provide enough warmth.

 The answer is not completely clear to me because heat is technically applied in the Raw-Start method, being kept at 160 degrees for more than 12 hours.
 I personally chose the raw-start method after my first birth and I am very happy with my results.
 However, out of curiosity, if I am blessed with another baby and placenta, I would choose Steamed-Start for the next encapsulation, to see if I could tell a difference.